01 of 04

 Every player is a spy, and your first job is to figure out which of the other players is your partner.
 Wandering the streets of Venice during a carnival, with everyone wearing masks, makes that task quite challenging.
-After finding your partner, you must complete your mission.
-This game may be hard to find, but it's worth tracking down.
-Inkognito takes about 90 minutes per... game.
+After finding your partner, you must complete your mission—but you don't know exactly what that mission is.